- Why Research

 University of Arizona

-These efforts address an urgent need by creating an infrastructure for a culturally appropriate program to increase screening and preventive care that can serve as a model in other underserved communities.
+- This study addresses an urgent need for a culturally appropriate program to increase screening and preventive care in an underserved Border community.

-The focus of Drs.
-Gomez and Menon's study will be the US-Mexico Border population, where Hispanics make up a majority of the population.
+The focus of Dr. Gomez’s research will be the US-Mexico Border population, where Hispanics make up a majority of the population.
 The Border region residents, who also have higher poverty levels, receive far less preventive care compared to the non-Hispanic white populations.

 Jorge Gomez, MD, PhD is the Assistant Vice President for Translational Research in Special Populations, as well as the Associate Director of the Center for Elimination of Border Health Disparities at The University of Arizona Health Sciences, and he is also the Assistant Director for Cancer Research at The University of Arizona Cancer Center.
 In addition, Dr. Gomez is an Assistant Professor in the Community, Environment and Policy Department at the Mel and Enid Zuckerman College of Public Health at The University of Arizona.
 Dr. Gomez interests include the elimination of health disparities in targeted populations through translational research.